zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/configure-the-database/4/_index.md

 Previously, you used the `file` resource to set up a file.
 When you used the `file` resource, you specified the contents of the file directly in your recipe.
 The `cookbook_file` resource transfers an external file in your cookbook to a destination on your node.

-Then we'll use the `execute` resource to run the script, like this (don't add this code quite yet.)
+We'll use the `execute` resource to run the script, like this (don't add this code quite yet.)

 ```ruby
 # ~/chef-repo/cookbooks/web_application/recipes/database.rb